 Changes to configuration rows are part of the configuration versioning.
-The following image shows that the versions in th configuration page list changes to the configuration rows – both that a table was added and that it was modified.
+The following image shows that the versions in the configuration page list changes to the configuration rows – both that a table was added and that it was modified.

 That means that each configuration version contains a complete set of its rows.
 This is important when copying or rolling back a version – you can do these operations safely without worrying about rows.

 When you edit a configuration row, there is a also a list of row versions.
 Row versions show changes only to the single row.
-You can rollback a row to a previous version without interacting with the other rows.
+You can roll back a row to a previous version without interacting with the other rows.

-Note that you cannot copy a configuration row to a new configuration.
+Note: You cannot copy a configuration row to a new configuration.
 You always have to copy the entire configuration.

 Many services support authorization using the OAuth protocol.
 For you (as the end user) it means that the service does not require entering credentials (username, password, token, etc.).
-Instead you are redirected to the service itself where you authorize the Keboola Connection component.
-Then you are redirected back to Keboola Connection and you can set other parameters and run the configuration.
+Instead you are redirected to the service itself where you authorize the Keboola component.
+Then you are redirected back to Keboola and you can set other parameters and run the configuration.

 The OAuth authorization process begins with the Authorize button (in this example the Google calendar extractor is shown):

 OAuth authorization is a very secure authorization method in which you don’t have to hand over the credentials to your account.
-The consumer – Keboola Connection component – obtains only the minimal required access.
+The consumer – Keboola component – obtains only the minimal required access.
 The authorization is only valid for the configuration in which it was created and for its copies.